rstudio/academy-tidyverse-ide-tutorials/README.md

 Starter files for Posit Academy Tidyverse IDE tutorials.
 These tutorials run in your browser but ask you to work with files in your IDE (Positron or RStudio) alongside the tutorial.

+**By accessing these Posit Academy course materials, you agree to Posit's [End User License Agreement](https://posit.co/about/eula/) and [Learning Services Agreement](https://posit.co/learning-services-agreement/).**

 ## Setup

 Clone this repository in a Terminal on Posit Workbench: